emaphp/eMacros/README.md

 <br/>

-The *call-func* and *call-func-array* functions allow invoking a function passed as argument.
+The *call-func* and *call-func-array* functions allow to invoke a function passed as argument.

 ```lisp
 ; call_func.em